-Washtenaw Health Initiative stakeholders are local individuals, community-based organizations, and government agencies that are invested in the mission and goals of the Washtenaw Health Initiative, that are willing to sign the initiative’s Statement of Commitment Charter, and that are willing to contribute to the Washtenaw Health Initiative mission-based activities.
+Washtenaw Health Initiative stakeholders are local individuals, community-based organizations, and government agencies that are invested in the mission and goals of the Washtenaw Health Initiative, that are willing to sign the initiative’s Statement of Commitment, and that are willing to contribute to the Washtenaw Health Initiative mission-based activities.

 Stakeholders within this group provide feedback on the Washtenaw Health Initiative’s strategic direction, help to identify focus areas that are critical to the initiative’s mission, and participate in projects within these focus areas that are designed to improve the health and wellbeing of low-income, uninsured, and under-insured populations across Washtenaw County.